 This is a non-exhaustive list of projects I have worked on and am proud of.
-I only started writing here what I work on recently so this is why there are a whole bunch missing (I’d reckon this is about 20% of all the projects I have worked on).
+These are out of date and I haven’t updated these in a while (I’d reckon this is about 7.5% of all the projects I have worked on and roughly only capture 2017-2020 - there’s a bunch more I’ve done since that I’ll update soon).
 For listed projects here, some are shipped, others are not.
 Regardless, feel free to look around!

 moshimoshi: Anonymouse message board with a new topic every 24h.
 The hope is to encourage folks to engage in more meaningful and thought-provoking conversations.
 You know, the ones where you walk away feeling more invigorated, energized and curious than before.
 Trying to simulate that online